MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-sharing-02.md

 On the Create a New Application page, enter the following values:

-* For Photon Type, select Photon PUN
+* For Photon Type, select PUN
 * For Name, enter a suitable name, for example, _MRTK Tutorials_
 * For Description, optionally enter a suitable description
 * For Url, leave the field empty